tldr-pages/tldr/pages/common/mv.md

 `mv --force {{path/to/source}} {{path/to/target}}`

-- Prompt for confirmation before overwriting existing files, regardless of file permissions:
+- Prompt for conf[i]rmation before overwriting existing files, regardless of file permissions:

 `mv --interactive {{path/to/source}} {{path/to/target}}`